 Learner photographs can be copied, downloaded, shared or distributed only with signed parental permission for under 18s and signed permission from learners over 18.
-This is obtained on during the enrolment process.
+This is obtained during the enrolment process.
+Images will only be retained for the purpose intended and as long as consent remains in place from the learner, parent or guardian up to a maximum of 3 years.